tygerbytes/docker-phonegap-android/README.md

 ```

-**TIP**: This repo includes a script called `simulate-azure.sh`, which starts the container and runs the above commands on it, then drops you in an interactive bash shell running as **vsts_azpcontainer**.
+* **TIP1**: This repo includes a script called `simulate-azure.sh`, which starts the container and runs the above commands on it, then drops you in an interactive bash shell running as **vsts_azpcontainer**.
 Just clone this repo and run the script.
+* **TIP2**: See the exact commands the Azure build agent is running by queuing up a diagnostic build.
+See Microsoft's [troubleshooting guide](https://docs.microsoft.com/en-us/azure/devops/pipelines/troubleshooting?view=azure-devops#get-logs-to-diagnose-problems) for more details.

 ## Credits